Netflix/falcor/model.md

 Another advantage of using a Falcor model is that it caches the JSON data it retrieves from the server in-memory.
 As a result, you don't need to maintain a cache of the data that you retrieve from a Falcor model.
 Whenever you need data, just ask the Model for it.
 If the model finds the data in its cache, it will push the data to you immediately.
 Otherwise the model will retrieve your data from the server, insert it into the cache, and push it to you asynchronously.

 ```
-TODO: this example will not work without a server.
 var model = new falcor.Model({source: new falcor.HttpDataSource('/model.json')});

 model.getValue('todos[0].name').then(function() {